History of Robert De Niro in Timeline

 I Heard You Paint Houses

-In 2005, Robert De Niro starred in the horror film "Hide and Seek" as Dr. David Callaway.
+In 2005, Robert De Niro starred in the horror movie 'Hide and Seek' playing Dr. David Callaway.

-In 2006, Robert De Niro directed his second film, "The Good Shepherd", a spy thriller, and voiced the character Emperor Sifrat XVI in "Arthur and the Invisibles".
+In 2006, Robert De Niro directed his second film, the spy thriller 'The Good Shepherd'.
+Also in 2006, he voiced the character Emperor Sifrat XVI in 'Arthur and the Invisibles'.

-2006: Donation of film-related materials to the Harry Ransom Center
+2006: Donated film-related materials to Harry Ransom Center

 In 2006, Robert De Niro donated his collection of film-related materials to the Harry Ransom Center at the University of Texas at Austin.